What is extradition?

 The CPS acts as the representative of the requesting state in category 2 cases (as for category 1 territories), and all proceedings are heard at Westminster Magistrates' Court.

 On receipt of papers a district judge at this court decides whether or not to issue an arrest warrant for the wanted person.
-The judge must have reasonable grounds to believe that the offence is an extraditable offence, which is defined in sections 137 and 138 of the Act and is similar to the provisions for category 1 territories.
+The judge must have reasonable grounds to believe that the offence is an extraditable offence, which is defined in sections 137 and 138 of the Act and is similar to the provisions for category 1 territories, although the rules on dual criminality are different.
 A second requirement in accordance with section 71 of the Act is, in simple terms, that depending on the state concerned, the judge must also have reasonable grounds for believing that evidence or information contained in the request would in an analogous domestic case justify the issue of a warrant for the persons arrest.

 If the judge issues a warrant, the person may be arrested by a constable who does not need to have the warrant with him at the time of arrest.
 After arrest the person is brought to Westminster Magistrates' Court as soon as practicable.